DigitalPublishingToolkit/TOD15-Online-Courtship/md/07_Casimiro.md

 ### Cláudia Casimiro

-*Man is least himself when he talks in his own person.*
+>*Man is least himself when he talks in his own person.<br>

-*Give him a mask, and he will tell you the truth.*
+>Give him a mask, and he will tell you the truth.*

 Oscar Wilde